USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

 This session will have a short presentation followed by an interactive tutorial:

 * Presentation: Introduction to machine learning methods applied to spatial data with examples from recent literature
-* Python tutorial: example code for the following spatial modeling tasks with various machine learning algorithms:
+* Python tutorial: example code for the following spatial modeling tasks with two approaches to including spatial proximity in machine learning models:
   * Spatial interpolation from point observations
   * Spatial prediction from point observations and gridded covariates